SynthIPD: training-free synthetic individual patient data generation: Simulation studies and evaluations

-Finally, since there are $K$ categories and $2$ arms, $2K$ estimates will be produced for each metric for each synthetic data set.
+Since there are $K$ categories and $2$ arms, $2K$ estimates will be produced for each metric for each synthetic data set.
 To see the integrated performance of $\tilde{d}_n$, it is reasonable to calculate the (weighted) average across different subgroups:

 The NAUC metric is weighted by the sample size because a larger number of observations may introduce larger NAUC value.
-Conversely, K-S distance is weighted equally because it measures the worst case scenario and each case is equally important.
+Conversely, KS distance is weighted equally because it measures the worst case scenario and each case is equally important.

-In practice, $d_n$ is usually not available.
-Thus, the evaluation through NAUC or K-S distance is not appropriate.
-One other to evaluate the proposed method is to directly compare the summary statistics (e.g., median survivals, hazard ratios, survival rates, and their confidence intervals, etc.) generated by $\tilde{d}_n$ with that generated by $d_n$.
-For any summary statistics $g$, depending on its definition, the following maximum RAEs may be convenient for this purpose
+In practice, the true IPD $d_n$ is usually not available.
+Thus, the evaluation through NAUC or KS distance is not appropriate.
+One other way to evaluate the proposed method is to directly compare the summary statistics (e.g., median survivals, hazard ratios, survival rates, and their confidence intervals, etc.) generated by $\tilde{d}_n$ with that generated by $d_n$.
+For any summary statistics $g$, depending on its definition, the following maximum mRAEs may be convenient for this purpose

-The two losses are essentially equivalent to Equations \eqref{eq:loss1},\eqref{eq:loss2} if $g=m$ or $g=\tHR$, and can be applied other statistics as well.
+The two preceding losses are essentially equivalent to Equations \eqref{eq:loss1},\eqref{eq:loss2} if $g=m$ or $g=\tHR$, and can be applied to other statistics as well.
 Note that the calculation of $\mathcal{L}_g$ requires the summary statistics $\hat{g}_{x,a}(d_{n,x,a})$ or $\hat{g}_{x}(d_{n,x})$, to be reported in the original publication.
 From our experience, the survival rates $g = \text{sr}$ may be available from time to time.
 In the most limited case, $\mathcal{L}_m,\mathcal{L}_{\tHR}$ would be available due to our requirements in Section \ref{sec:proposed method}.